rkarthik29/oracle_cdc/README.md

 If everything is setup properly, you should see a “waiting for transaction” in the STATE field.

-To drop a output server run the following command, replacing xout with your xstream server name
+If for some reason you have issues with the output server, you can drop the server and recreate it.
+To drop a output server run the following command, replacing xout with your xstream server name:

 *exec DBMS_XSTREAM_ADM.DROP_OUTBOUND('xout');*